JovanaT99/BackendChallengeNordeus/README.md

 ```

 ### Bid on an auction
-This endpoint allows manager to bid on auction (in addition in follows the auction).
+This endpoint allows the manager to bid on an auction (in addition, in follows the auction).
 ```
 POST /auctions/{auctionId}/bid?managerId={managerId}
 Response: